 You can prevent allodynia by treating migraine symptoms as soon as they start.
-Some migraine drugs -- including triptans -- typically don't work for people who have allodynia.
-Instead, your doctor may give you a shot of a non-steroidal anti-inflammatory drug (NSAID) called dihydroergotamine or ketorolac.
+Some migraine drugs, including triptans, typically don't work for people who have allodynia.
+Instead, your doctor may give you a shot of a nonsteroidal anti-inflammatory drug (NSAID) called ketorolac or an ergot medication called dihydroergotamine.

 Once your headache goes away, the allodynia usually eases up.
 But some people still have the pain even after the migraine is gone.

 Ask your doctor if you should take medicine to prevent migraine headaches, such as: